 But the City of Melbourne does not merely add a third tier of arts policy and funding to those provided by state and federal governments.
 Our role is quite specific and our vision for the arts in Melbourne is distinct.
-Through its Arts Melbourne branch the City of Melbourne
+Through its Arts and Culture Branch, the City of Melbourne: